aelvan/Imager-Craft/README.md

 - Transformed images are placed in their own folder, outside of the asset source folder.
 - You can even upload and serve the transformed images from AWS.
 - Optimize your transformed images automatically with jpegoptim, jpegtran, mozjpeg, optipng, pngquant, gifsicle or TinyPNG and make Google happy!
+– You can use the amazing Imgix to offload handling of images from your server.
 - You can create interlaced/progressive images.
 - You can even transform animated gifs.
 - In addition to jpeg, gif and png, you can save images in webp format (if you have the necessary server requirements).